Obamacare Timeline: Health Coverage and the Insurance Marketplace

 June 25, 2015 - The Supreme Court ruled that the federal government has the right to offer subsidies in states that did not set up their exchanges.
 The ACA specifically mentions subsidies should only go to exchanges "established by the State," even though the writers said that was not their intention.
 The Supreme Court stuck with the intent, not the wording, of the law.

 June 21, 2018 - Health insurance companies must decide whether they will offer plans on the exchanges for 2019.
 Companies have dropped out of some areas that are too small.
-960 counties only have one health insurance company.
+Nine hundred and sixty counties only have one health insurance company.
 More companies will drop out if the Trump administration does not enforce the individual mandate that requires everyone to buy insurance or pay a tax.

 January 26, 2010 - Republican Scott Brown won the key Democratic seat in Massachusetts, destroying the Democrats’ filibuster-proof 60-vote majority in the Senate.
 Many thought this ended hopes of passing any health care reform bill at all.